 Create Composite Clustered Index in SQL Server

-The SQL allows you to create it on multiple columns, but not multiple clustered indexes.
+The SQL Server allows you to create it on multiple columns but not multiple clustered indexes.
 So, you can point the same clustered to Multiple columns.
-To demonstrate the SQL server composite clustered index, we added two more records to the Customer record table
+To demonstrate the composite clustered index, we added two more records to the Customer record table.

-In this example, we are adding a cluster on Professional column, and Yearly Income column
+In this example, we add a cluster on the Professional and Yearly Income columns.

 CREATE CLUSTERED INDEX IX_CustomerRecord_YearlyIncome ON CustomerRecord ([Profession] ASC, [Yearly Income] DESC)